Bursary: £12,000 for 6 months starting January 2018

 Although the term ‘disabled people’ can be used quite widely as an umbrella term, the exception is when referring to Deaf people who form the Deaf community and use BSL (British Sign Language) as their first language.
 Deaf people consider themselves to be a linguistic minority, discriminated against on language and cultural issues.
 Deaf people do not consider themselves to have an impairment.
 The Deaf community’s perspective on discrimination may well be quite different to a that of deafened or hard-of-hearing people who have lost their hearing later in life, and whose first language will be spoken rather than sign language (Disability Arts Cymru, 2017).

-This residency opportunity is funded by the Community Foundation in Wales through the Fourteen Programme with match funding from Rhondda Cynon Taf County Borough Council and support from Disability Arts Cymru, Rhondda Cynon Taff County Borough Council Arts Development Team and Mid Rhondda Communities First.
+This residency opportunity is funded by the Community Foundation in Wales through the Fourteen Programme with match funding from Rhondda Cynon Taf County Borough Council and The Millennium Stadium Charitable Trust and with support from Disability Arts Cymru, Rhondda Cynon Taff County Borough Council Arts Development Team and Mid Rhondda Communities First.